async-lab/Asyncraft/README.md

 # Asyncraft
-A temporary minecraft server on cuit sty
+A minecraft server on asyncloud